 |CROP||% GLOBAL AREA||% GLOBAL PRODUCTION|

-NEW: A publication on technology extrapolation domains and two publications on soils in sub-Saharan Africa
+NEW: Publications on yield gaps across Europe, on technology extrapolation domains and two publications on soils in sub-Saharan Africa

 Please look at our references pages or look inside 'read more' below.